 The main competition for best lookout point in Big Sur is the Bixby Bridge, also known as the Bixby Creek Bridge or Bixby Canyon Bridge, which is one of the most iconic views in Big Sur.
 While McWay Falls was mentioned more in articles written about Big Sur, we still recommend stopping at the Bixby Bridge as well if you have time.
 The Bixby Bridge is in the northern part of Big Sur and can be best seen by driving south and parking the lot right before the bridge.

-In addition to its outstanding online reviews, Parrington Cove Trail was the most recommended hike in the articles we reviewed about activities in Big Sur.
-Our research indicated that Parrington Cove Trail had great payoff at the end with a view of the cove, and while moderate, did not seem too difficult for inexperienced hikers.
-The perception we had of Parrington Cove Trail as a well rounded hike, along with it high praise online, made it a strong contender for this category.
+In addition to its outstanding online reviews, Partington Cove Trail was the most recommended hike in the articles we reviewed about activities in Big Sur.
+Our research indicated that Partington Cove Trail had great payoff at the end with a view of the cove, and while moderate, did not seem too difficult for inexperienced hikers.
+The perception we had of Partington Cove Trail as a well rounded hike, along with it high praise online, made it a strong contender for this category.